jgaa/restc-cpp/README.md

 The code is still a bit immature and not properly tested, but capable of executing REST requests.

-The latest code is tested with Debian "stable" and "testing", and Ubuntu "wily".
+The latest code is tested with Debian "stable" and "testing", Ubuntu "wily" and Windows 10 (it should work with Windows Vista and up).

-The library compiles and passes all tests under Windows as well, except that TLS is currently not working with boost 1.60.0 and OpenSSL 1.1.0.
-That means that https support is broken under Windows at the moment.

 ## Supported development platforms:
 - Linux (Debian stable and testing, Ubuntu)
-- Windows 10 (Latest "community" C++ compiler from Microsoft)
+- Windows 10 (Visual Studio 14 / 2015 update 2)

 ## Suggested target platforms:
 - Linux